Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Data Collection and Annotation

 \subsection{Discovering PICQs and Answers}

-Our first stage of annotation is to identify PICQs and their corresponding answers from the source dialogues.
+Our first stage of annotation is to identify PICQs and their answers from the source dialogues.
 The definition of PICQs is discussed in \S~\ref{sec:task}.
-A corresponding answer to a PICQ is defined as the nearest response that clearly makes a choice among the options in the question.
-We select the nearest such answer to avoid later responses that may reflect a changed choice after further discussion with the questioner; the first reaction is assumed to best reflect the listener's original persona-based intent.
+A corresponding answer to a PICQ is defined as the immediate next utterance following PICQ that clearly chooses one of the alternatives implied or listed by the question.
+Restricting the answer to the next utterance ensures that it reflects the respondent's initial persona-based intent and avoids incorporating later choices that may result from discussions.

-To reduce annotation cost, we first prompt GPT-4.1 to detect potential PICQs and their corresponding answers.
+To reduce annotation cost, we first prompt GPT-4.1 to detect potential PICQs and their answers.
 Three human annotators (the first, second, and third authors) then verify whether each candidate pair satisfies our task criteria.
 Refer to Appendix~\ref{prompt_identify} for the prompts and Appendix~\ref{ins_anno} for the annotation guidelines.
-Each annotator reviews two-thirds of the data to ensure overlap and enable cross-validation.
-The average Cohen’s $\kappa$ between annotator pairs is 0.740, indicating substantial agreement.
+Each annotator reviews two-thirds of the data to ensure overlap and allow measurement of inter-annotator agreement.
+The average Cohen's $\kappa$ between annotator pairs is 0.740, indicating substantial agreement.
 Disagreements are then resolved by discussion to ensure data quality.